Controversial Police Encounters Fast Facts

 2015 - Chicago - Laquan McDonald

-October 20, 2014 - A Chicago police officer shoots and kills Laquan McDonald, 17.
-McDonald had a 3-inch knife and, according to toxicology tests, had PCP in his system, but he was not within 10 feet of anyone at the time the shots rang out.
-Several other officers were at the scene, and none fired any shots.
-According to a police union spokesperson, a police officer told McDonald to drop the knife but he did not listen, the officer then fires on him out of fear for his life.
+October 20, 2014 - Chicago police officer Jason Van Dyke shoots and kills Laquan McDonald, 17.
+McDonald was armed with a 3-inch knife and had the drug PCP in his system, according to toxicology reports.
+He was not menacing anyone up close, however, standing at least ten feet from the nearest person.
+According to a police union spokesperson, an officer told McDonald to drop the knife but he did not comply.
 Later, an autopsy shows McDonald was shot 16 times.

-October 20, 2014 - A Chicago police officer shoots and kills Laquan McDonald, 17.
-McDonald had a 3-inch knife and, according to toxicology tests, had PCP in his system, but he was not within 10 feet of anyone at the time the shots rang out.
-Several other officers were at the scene, and none fired any shots.
-According to a police union spokesperson, a police officer told McDonald to drop the knife but he did not listen, the officer then fires on him out of fear for his life.
+October 20, 2014 - Chicago police officer Jason Van Dyke shoots and kills Laquan McDonald, 17.
+McDonald was armed with a 3-inch knife and had the drug PCP in his system, according to toxicology reports.
+He was not menacing anyone up close, however, standing at least ten feet from the nearest person.
+According to a police union spokesperson, an officer told McDonald to drop the knife but he did not comply.
 Later, an autopsy shows McDonald was shot 16 times.

 April 13, 2015 - Federal and state authorities announce that they will conduct a joint investigation into McDonald's death spearheaded by the Chicago branch of the FBI.